How to Mix a Kick

 Keep in mind that every kick is unique in addition to the mix that it’s a part of.
 There aren’t any magic guidelines when compressing, you merely need to tweak till you discover what sounds best in your project.

 It’s essential to emphasize the low end of the kick with EQ.
-In case you really feel there isn’t sufficient bass to your kick drum, low shelving enhance round 80 – 100 Hz usually does the trick.
+In case you really feel there isn’t sufficient bass to your kick drum, low shelving enhancement around 80 – 100 Hz usually does the trick.

 A boomy kick drum may also cloud up the clarity of your kick drum sound, so it’s often a good suggestion to chop around 200 – 250 Hz for those who really feel there’s an excessive amount of muddiness in your kick drum sound.

-A boxy kick drum sound can be a typical nuisance, which could be fixed with EQing out the boxiness that resides within the space around 300 – 600Hz or so.
+A boxy kick drum sound can be a typical nuisance, which could be fixed by EQing out the boxiness that resides within the space around 300 – 600Hz or so.